 We will take steps to notify consultees of the outcome of the review by publishing all decisions taken, together with reasons, on our website (and ask East Horsley and Effingham Parish Councils to publish the same on their website), through general press releases, and by placing key documents on public deposit at Guildford Borough Council's offices and at the offices of East Horsley and Effingham Parish Councils.

 If any change to the electoral arrangements for East Horsley and Effingham Parish Councils is approved, a Community Governance Reorganisation Order will be made to give effect to the change.

 Community Governance Review timetable

 A Community Governance Review must, by law, be concluded within a 12-month period from the day on which the Borough Council determines to proceed and agrees the terms of reference and ending on the day on which the Council publishes its final recommendations.
 The proposed timetable for the East Clandon Community Governance Review is set out below:

-Closing date for consultation period (5pm).
+Closing date for consultation period.

 Guildford Borough Council to consider consultation submissions and publish final recommendations.